How to Open SKP Files - SKP Viewer

 Methods to Open and View SKP Files

-Below, we explore three effective ways to open, view, and share SKP files apart from Sibe and how they compare to working with other similar 3D file types.
+Below, we explore three alternative ways to open, view, and share SKP files and how they compare to working with other similar 3D file types.

 1. Using SketchUp Viewer